 These are just some of the many jobs you can do under the table.
 Some of them may not be for you, but surely, you’ll one or two that you can do.
 Take inventory of your skills, interest, and passion, and from there, decide which job or jobs fit you the best.

 And as a parting reminder, under the table jobs are unreported employment, so you are basically working on your own or as an independent contractor.
-I urge you to take the necessary insurances if your job is high-risk.
+I urge you to take the necessary insurance if your job is high-risk.
 Importantly, make sure to take care of your taxes.
 Consult a tax professional if you’re unsure how to file your tax returns from the income you’ve earned under the table.

-Are you working on any of these under the table jobs?
+Are you working on any of these under-the-table jobs?
 What other side jobs can you recommend?
 Let’s connect in the comments.